notoriouscorgi/cacheonhand/cacheonhand-attendants/README.md

 }
 ```

-**Important:** Do not use `launch` or `async` inside your lambda without awaiting the result.
-The operation must complete sequentially so that state transitions (LOADING -> SUCCESS/ERROR) are correct.
+**Important:** Do not use `launch` or `async` inside your factory lambda without awaiting the result.
+The operation must
+complete sequentially so that state transitions (LOADING -> SUCCESS/ERROR) are correct.
+However, `launch`/`async` is
+fine inside `onSuccess`/`onError` callbacks — those run after state transitions are complete.

 ### CacheAndFetchState for UI